How to mute audio in active or inactive tabs under Chrome, Firefox, Opera, Edge, Safari

 This feature is helpful when you ore opening a website and an advertisement or a media file starts playing, or if you simply wish to quickly/temporary mute a background/inactive tab while you are listening to something else on your PC.

 When a Chrome tab plays sound, a small speaker icon will be displayed next to the tab's title, to the right, near the Close "x" button.
 You can simply click on it to disable/enable sound for that tab.
 When the sound is disabled for a tab, the speaker icon changes to a crossed out speaker icon and the message "This tab's audio is being muted" is shown if you hover the mouse over the tab.
 This option works temporarily, meaning that once you close the tab and re-open that site again, the muting sound settings won't be remembered.
 Read on for a permanent solution.

-It works for the active tab as well as for the inactive tabs, without having to switch from the active tab.
+This works for the active tab as well as for the inactive tabs, without having to switch from the active tab.
 You can also right click each tab and choose "Mute tab" from that menu, also without having to switch tabs and it works even if the tab is not yet playing audio.
 No shortcut is available to perform the "Mute" action.

 With Firefox, the process of disabling audio from a tab is similar.
 When a tab has audio playing, it will display a small speaker icon to the right part of the tab title, near the "x" button.
 If you click the small speaker icon, it will mute the audio from that tab.
 Click the speaker icon (now transformed into a crossed out speaker icon) again and it will un-mute audio.